 The fixing of damaged shallow bores begins with line boring in order to create circular bore for bore welding.
 Then the operator proceeds to bore welding which reduces the size of the bore under the size of the pin or shaft.
 Finally, the operator uses once again bore welding to make the bore exactly to proper size.

 High speed bearings usually demand use of bore welding equipment.
-Sleeves are rather not recommended in such applications.
+We do not recommend sleeves in bores of in high speed bearing applications.

 We offer portable line boring service out of our portable unit equipped with generator and compressor.
 We also like to connect the machine to 240V in your shop for more convenience, if possible of course.
 Once we unload the machine to floor of your shop, we begin to centralize it to the damaged bores.